yellepeddibk/covid-work-impact-analysis/README.md

 indicate that they only have the data types they should have, such as binary variables only have binary types.
 That of course leaves us with the need to fix the Hours_Worked_Per_Day and Meetings_Per_Day columns.
-The way the data is inputed in these columns is very interesting; it is most likely formatted in a different countries numeric system, especially with the number of decimals - ex.
+The way the data is input in these columns is very interesting; it is most likely formatted in a different countries numeric system, especially with the number of decimals - ex.
 “6.392.393.639.805.820”.
 At first, we thought that maybe each input was representing multiple days